Searching for mushrooms

 Where to look

-But morels also grow in old apple orchards, in sandy river bottoms, near shrubs and under ash, aspen, oak, beech, maple, cottonwood or cherry trees or even pines.
+Morels also grow in old apple orchards, in sandy river bottoms, near shrubs and under aspen, oak, beech, maple, cottonwood or cherry trees or even pines.

 Look in a radius around the tree, not just at the roots.
 Morels are so camouflaged that it helps to stand still for a while,